go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

               - `--host value`, `-H value`: Mail server host (defaults to: 127.0.0.1:25)
               - `--send-to value`, `-s value`: Email address(es) to send to
               - `--subject value`, `-S value`: Subject header of sent emails

+### dump-repo

+Dump-repo dumps repository data from git/github/gitea/gitlab:

+- Options:
+  - `--git_service service` : Git service, it could be `git`, `github`, `gitea`, `gitlab`, If clone_addr could be recognized, this could be ignored.
+  - `--repo_dir dir`, `-r dir`: Repository dir path to store the data
+  - `--clone_addr addr`: The URL will be clone, currently could be a git/github/gitea/gitlab http/https URL. i.e. https://github.com/lunny/tango.git
+  - `--auth_username lunny`: The username to visit the clone_addr
+  - `--auth_password <password>`: The password to visit the clone_addr
+  - `--auth_token <token>`: The personal token to visit the clone_addr
+  - `--owner_name lunny`: The data will be stored on a directory with owner name if not empty
+  - `--repo_name tango`: The data will be stored on a directory with repository name if not empty
+  - `--units <units>`: Which items will be migrated, one or more units should be separated as comma. wiki, issues, labels, releases, release_assets, milestones, pull_requests, comments are allowed.
+Empty means all units.

+### restore-repo

+Restore-repo restore repository data from disk dir:

+- Options:
+  - `--repo_dir dir`, `-r dir`: Repository dir path to restore from
+  - `--owner_name lunny`: Restore destination owner name
+  - `--repo_name tango`: Restore destination repository name
+  - `--units <units>`: Which items will be restored, one or more units should be separated as comma. wiki, issues, labels, releases, release_assets, milestones, pull_requests, comments are allowed.
+Empty means all units.